iCliniq Logo

-What is the reason for high blood pressure despite taking medicines in my wife?
+What causes high blood pressure despite taking medicines?

 Patient's Query